Kösem Sultan: Political life

 In 1625, Murad, who was already critical of his mother's foreign policy, objected to her proposed truce between the Ottoman Empire and Spain.
 According to a Venetian dispatch of 1625, "the Imperialists and Spaniards declared that the matter was progressing favourably, being actively assisted by the Sultan's mother."
 A year later, the Venetian ambassador reported that the sultan, "with a prudence beyond his years", was opposed to the truce, as were most leading statesmen except the admiral Recep Pasha and Bayram Pasha, governor of Egypt.
 He noted that the Spanish "base their hopes on these two and the Sultan's mother and sister."
 The ambassador was probably aware of the fact that Recep Pasha was married to Gevherhan Sultan and Bayram Pasha to Hanzade Sultan, both of whom were Kösem's daughters.
+Hans Ludwig von Kuefstein (1582–1656), who led a grand embassy to the Sublime Porte in the late 1620s, describes his negotiations with the kaymakam (a high official of an Ottoman district) in reference to the vast influence of his wife and her mother: "With her and the mother anything can be done and arranged."
 Nevertheless, the treaty was recalled on the sultan's orders.
-In addition to her correspondence with King Philip IV of Spain, Kösem also corresponded directly with Nur Jahan, the chief wife of the Mughal emperor Jahangir.
+Kösem is also known to have corresponded directly with Nur Jahan, the chief wife of the Mughal emperor Jahangir.

-Imperial princesses were often involved in serial marriages during the century after Süleyiman the Magnificent, thereby allowing the Imperial family to establish a network of alliances with the most powerful pashas.
+Imperial princesses were often involved in serial marriages during the century after Suleiman the Magnificent, thereby allowing the Imperial family to establish a network of alliances with the most powerful pashas.
 Kösem, in particular, used her daughters to help keep her in power for nearly half a century.
 As she wrote to the Grand Vizier Ahmed Pasha in 1626, a few months before he became her daughter Ayşe Sultan's third husband: